CV (at April 2005)

 Member: International Advisory Board, New Media & Society, Sage Publications.

-Co-Editor: Critical Discourse Studies, Routledge/Taylor and Francis.
+Executive Editor: Critical Discourse Studies, Routledge/Taylor and Francis.

-Special Issues Editor: Cultural Politics, Berg.
+Editorial Advisory Board: Cultural Politics, Berg.

 Editorial Advisory Board: Critical Perspectives on International Business, Emerald.

-Chief Examiner: Business Communication Program, UQ, 2002.
+Chief Examiner: Business Communication Program, University of Queensland, 2002.

 Executive Committee Member: University of Queensland Staff Association (UQASA)—2000-2003.

-Scribblings (published, in press, and forthcoming)
+Scribblings (published, in press, forthcoming)

 NB: For copyright reasons, any links below are to draft manuscripts only, not to final publications.
 Consequently, what is here may differ considerably from final publications.